 It’s important to note that installment loans aren’t legal in all states.
 Therefore, your residency will also affect or influence your application for an installment loan.

 If you are searching for a loan, you will come across or face a lot of options.
-But if you have bad credit, that surge of options becomes shorter.
+For a bad credit loan, that surge of options becomes shorter.
 When your credit is not perfect, and you need financing, you still have multiple options, and one of them is an installment loan.

 An installment loan is paid through ongoing fixed, regular installments.
 Although some installment loans are designed for those with with bad credit, it can also be any personal loan that’s paid back in installments.
 Repayment terms vary on the kind of lender you apply with and what kind of loan you apply.